rudojaksa/xx/README.md

 <tt>&nbsp;run xx&nbsp;</tt> &nbsp; &nbsp; &nbsp; </h3>

-The `xx` name is convenient when it has to be typed from a misconfigured keyboard after arbitrary boot problem.
+The `xx` name is convenient when it has to be typed from a misconfigured keyboard after an arbitrary boot problem.
 Single `x` would be even simpler, but it would be also prone to launch unintentionally.
-The `xx` script itself does:
+The `xx` script itself
+does:

 1. Creates the session data directory `/tmp/X0`.
-2. Starts user's dbus for the browser to work correctly.
+2. Starts the user's dbus for the browser to work correctly.
 3. Starts user's pulseaudio sound server.
 4. Sets the xauthority authentication cookie for X.
 5. Moves the `Xorg.0.log` to `/tmp/X0`.
 6. Makes temporary xinitrc to start a window manager.
 7. Runs the X server.
 8. Removes all session data after the X is closed.

+The graphics and audio servers are the foundation of the computer desktop, step one.
+This script tries to handle them transparently.
+And the dbus is an addition.

 #### 1. `/tmp/X0` - runtime data and logs